tank606/EEP520_Final/README.md

 - [ENVIRO](https://github.com/klavinslab/enviro) <br />

 3. Make sure that Docker is installed on your computer.
-Both ELMA and ENVIRO are pre-loaded into Docker images / containers, which makes calling these packages easier.
+Both ELMA and ENVIRO are pre-loaded into Docker images/containers, which makes calling these packages easier.
 Go to the directory where you copied the project and do the following in a terminal window:

 ```bash
 docker run -p80:80 -p8765:8765 -v $PWD:/source -it klavins/enviro:v1.4 bash